 Here’s the rub: Counterfeiters don’t have any standards to uphold.
 They infringe intellectual property rights (yes, it is illegal).
-They use the cheapest ingredients to turn the biggest possible profit.
-They take shortcuts.
-And importantly for skincare, they don’t abide by the FDA’s sanitation guidelines, and their products don’t undergo rigorous tests required by law before they’re released to the public.
+They use the cheapest ingredients to turn the biggest possible profit, and they take shortcuts.
+And most importantly for skincare, they don’t abide by the FDA’s sanitation guidelines.
+And their products don’t undergo rigorous, legally required tests before they’re available to the public.

-It’s easy to identify a fake designer handbag when the item in question is something that normally retails for thousands of dollars and it’s available for less than $100.
-Beauty products, however, are trickier to spot and the sad truth is that counterfeiters are becoming better at making and imitating product packages.
-So good, in fact, that it can be nearly impossible to tell a fake from the real thing, especially when it’s being sold at a comparable price on Amazon or eBay.
+It’s easy to identify a fake designer handbag that’s available for less than $100 when you know it normally retails for thousands of dollars.
+Counterfeit beauty products, however, are trickier to spot.
+The sad truth is that counterfeiters are becoming better at making and imitating product packages.
+So good, in fact, that it can be nearly impossible to tell a fake from the real thing, especially when it’s available at a comparable price on Amazon or eBay.

 The easiest way to be sure you’re getting the real deal is to buy your products straight from the brand or its authorized dealers and retailers.
 Some brands like SkinMedica do a great job of actually listing the bogus websites that sell their products.